On Army Day, China warns of growing border security risks

 “The mission of protecting national unity, territorial integrity and development interests is difficult and strenuous,” the paper said.

-In a separate piece, the paper quoted Defense Minister Chang Wanquan as saying China was committed to being a force for peace, but would not compromise on core principles like Taiwan.
+In a separate piece, the paper quoted Defence Minister Chang Wanquan as saying China was committed to being a force for peace, but would not compromise on core principles like Taiwan.

 “We will uphold the principle that people on both sides of the Taiwan Strait are one family and go down the path of peaceful development of relations (but will) resolutely oppose and hold back the plots of Taiwan independence separatists,” Chang said.